Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

 The second major component of one-tower encoder models is the transformer encoder stack.
-The encoder stack for vision-language models is architecturally the same as those found in NLP transformers.
-Here the only major difference is that encoder's weights are derived from training on vision language tasks.
-Renaissance supports the use of the use of most text models on the hub as encoder modules and select variety of vision transformer models on the hub.
-Specifically, vision models based on the transformer \cite{vaswani2017attention}, such as ViT \cite{dosovitskiy2020image}, DeiT \cite{touvron2021training}, DINO \cite{caron2021emerging} or BeIT \cite{bao2021beit}.
-Convolutional models such as ResNet \cite{he2015deepresiduallearningimage}, and hybrid models such as ConvNeXT \cite{liu2022convnet2020s} are not supported.
+The encoder stack for VL models is architecturally the same as those found in NLP transformers.
+Here, the only major difference is that encoder's weights are derived from training on VL tasks.
+Renaissance supports the use of most text models on the hub as encoder modules and select variety of vision transformer models on the hub.
+Specifically, vision models based on the transformer \citep{vaswani2017attention}, such as ViT \citep{dosovitskiy2020image}, DeiT \citep{touvron2021training}, DINO \citep{caron2021emerging} or BeIT \citep{bao2021beit}.
+Convolutional models such as ResNet \citep{he2015deepresiduallearningimage}, and hybrid models such as ConvNeXT \citep{liu2022convnet2020s} are not supported for one-tower modeling.
 Finally, the classification layer is no different than those found in any other deep learning model.
 They consist of one or two linear layers that output a score for each possible outcome in the target distribution.

-\paragraph{Two-Tower Encoder Modeling} A two-tower encoder model consists of a text-transformer model, a vision-transformer model and set of cross-modal layers that combine the output of each model into a multimodal feature using cross-attention \cite{lu2019vilbert}.
+\paragraph{Two-Tower Encoder Modeling} A two-tower encoder model consists of a text-transformer model, a vision model and set of cross-modal layers that combine the output of each model into a multimodal feature using cross-attention \citep{lu2019vilbert}.
 In cross-attention layers, the key and value vectors from the visual stream are passed to the multi-head attention mechanism of the textual stream.
 The key and value vectors from the text stream are also passed to the attention heads in the visual stream resulting in a multi-modal output.
 Figure~\ref{fig:two-tower} shows a simple visual representation of a two-tower model.
 Because the vision and text modules are separate and the vision and text streams only interact in the cross-modal layers.
 This is in contrast to one-tower models where visual and textual features interact throughout the model.
 Another distinction is that for two-tower models the visual and textual features need not be embedded in the same vector space because each encoder module is associated with its own embedding layer.
-Some previously introduced examples of two-tower transformers are METER \cite{dou2022empirical} and BridgeTower \cite{xu2023bridgetower}.
+Some previously introduced examples of two-tower transformers are METER \citep{dou2022empirical} and BridgeTower \citep{xu2023bridgetower}.